farizhazmi/instamedia/README.md

 # instamedia
-Instamedia is a social media platform to sharing photos and massages.
+Instamedia is a social media platform to sharing photos and messages.